anguishjs/anguish/README.md

 ### `x-ref` and `$refs`

-Refs work very much like element IDs, except they are bound to the component’s scope.
+Refs work very much like element IDs, except that they are bound to the component’s scope.
 This is particularly useful to avoid name conflicts when using a template system for your HTMl.

 ``` html
 <!-- Hide the ugly file input! -->